liusylab/NIPT-human-genetics/README.md

 **1. read alignment using bwa**

-We applied bwa single end alignment model for mapping the single-end reads (typically 35bp) to the latest human genome reference (GRCh).
-We used samtools to sort the alignment reads, remove potential PCR duplicates and generate an index for the bam file.
+We used the BWA single-end alignment model to map the single-end reads (typically 35 bp) to the latest human genome reference (GRCh).
+The alignment reads were then sorted using Samtools, followed by the removal of potential PCR duplicates, and an index was generated for the BAM file.

 ```bash
 # set parameter